Taking parental leave

 How much leave you can take

 You can take up to 52 weeks off work.
 The amount of time you take off depends on your situation — for example, how long you've worked for your employer.
-You only get paid parental leave from the government for 18 weeks.

 Work out how much leave you can take and how long you'll get parental leave payments for.